Introduction

 Top of the funnel (TOFU):

 At this stage, potential customers become aware of your brand and the solutions you offer.
 This awareness is often generated through marketing efforts such as social media, content marketing, and advertising.
+It can even come from videos streamed through video transcoding or social media challenges.

 Middle of the funnel (MOFU):

 Prospects at this stage have shown interest in your products or services and are considering their options.
 This stage aligns with the qualification and meeting/presentation stages of the sales pipeline, where sales teams actively nurture leads through targeted communication and engagements.
+You may implement an AI PowerPoint generator to create the infographics for presentation and save time to focus on other tasks during this stage.

 Bottom of the funnel (BOFU):

 The final stage of the sales funnel represents prospects who are ready to make a purchase decision.
-This stage corresponds to the proposal, negotiation, and closing stages of the sales pipeline.
+This stage corresponds to the product proposal, negotiation, and closing stages of the sales pipeline.

 "Sales are contingent upon the attitude of the salesman, not the attitude of the prospect." – William Clement Stone